grow healthy gerbera daisies that keep blooming throughout the year.

 • Leave soil empty on the sides, gerbera does not like to grow with other filler plants.

-PLANT CORRECTLY
+PLANT GERBERA DAISY PLANTS CORRECTLY

 • The crown of the plant must be slightly above soil level.